Maluba96/se-assignment-5-Maluba96/Answer_SE_Assignment_5.md

 ## Managing Files and Folders
 ## Rename a File or Folder
 1. From the Explorer:
--	Right-click on the file or folder.
--	Select Rename.
--	Type the new name and press Enter.
+o	Right-click on the file or folder. o	Select Rename. o	Type the new name and press Enter.
 2. Using the Command Palette:
--	Open the Command Palette with Ctrl+Shift+P.
--	Type >Rename File/Folder and select the command.
--	Enter the new name.
+o	Open the Command Palette with Ctrl+Shift+P. o	Type >Rename File/Folder and select the command. o	Enter the new name.
 ## Move a File or Folder
 1. Drag and Drop:
--	In the Explorer, click and hold the file or folder.
--	Drag it to the desired location.
+o	In the Explorer, click and hold the file or folder. o	Drag it to the desired location.
 2. Using Cut and Paste:
--	Right-click on the file or folder and select Cut.
--	Right-click on the destination folder and select Paste.
+o	Right-click on the file or folder and select Cut. o	Right-click on the destination folder and select Paste.
 ## Delete a File or Folder
 1. From the Explorer:
--	Right-click on the file or folder.
+o	Right-click on the file or folder. o	Select Delete. o	Confirm the deletion if prompted.
--	Select Delete.
--	Confirm the deletion if prompted.
 2. Using the Command Palette:
--	Open the Command Palette with Ctrl+Shift+P.
--	Type >Delete File/Folder and select the command.
--	Confirm the deletion if prompted.
+o	Open the Command Palette with Ctrl+Shift+P. o	Type >Delete File/Folder and select the command. o	Confirm the deletion if prompted.
-##Navigating Between Files and Directories
+## Navigating Between Files and Directories
-###Quick File Navigation
+### Quick File Navigation
 1. Quick Open:
--	Press Ctrl+P.
+o	Press Ctrl+P.
--	Start typing the name of the file.
-VS Code will suggest files based on the current project.
--	Select the file from the list.
+o	Start typing the name of the file.
+VS Code will suggest files based on the current project. o	Select the file from the list.
 2. Go to File...:
--	Press Ctrl+Shift+P to open the Command Palette.
--	Type >Go to File... and start typing the file name.
+o	Press Ctrl+Shift+P to open the Command Palette. o	Type >Go to File... and start typing the file name.
-### Breadcrumb Navigation
+###Breadcrumb Navigation
 •	Located at the top of the editor, this shows the path of the currently opened file.
 •	Click on any part of the path to navigate to that directory or file.
 ### Split Editor
-•	To view multiple files side by side, you can split the editor.
--	Right-click on a file tab and select Split Right or Split Down.
--	You can also drag and drop file tabs to different parts of the editor.
+•	To view multiple files side by side, you can split the editor. o	Right-click on a file tab and select Split Right or Split Down. o	You can also drag and drop file tabs to different parts of the editor.
 ### Navigate Back and Forward
 •	Use Alt+Left Arrow to navigate back to the previous file.
 •	Use Alt+Right Arrow to navigate forward.
-### Peek Definition
+###Peek Definition
 •	For code files, you can use Alt+F12 to peek at the definition of a function or variable without leaving your current file.
-### Additional Tips
+###Additional Tips
 •	Keyboard Shortcuts: Customize or view all available shortcuts through File > Preferences > Keyboard Shortcuts or by pressing Ctrl+K Ctrl+S.
 •	Extensions: Install extensions like Path Intellisense or Project Manager to enhance navigation and file management capabilities.
 •	Integrated Terminal: Open an integrated terminal with Ctrl+ and use command-line tools for file management directly within VS Code.